Loss Functions for Discrete Contextual Pricing with Observational Data: Introduction

-To adapt this to our setting where valuations are not observed, we use the theory of corrupted labels \citep{cour2011learning, natarajan2013learning, van2017theory, kallus2019classifying}.
-In this setting, we can consider each observed customer outcome (purchased or not for a prescribed price), as a (known) probabilistic transformation of the customers' valuation.
-With a reconstruction of the probabilistic transformation, we are able to transform the valuation loss function to form a class of \textit{unbiased} loss functions which can be used to estimate future negative reward / regret under a different policy using observational data.
-While these loss functions are all unbiased, they have different asymptotic variance which leads to different finite sample estimation performance.
-We identify specific loss functions with minimum variance when the demand estimation is perfect or chosen by an adversary.
-Interestingly, we find certain loss functions in this class correspond to popular policy evaluation methods such as inverse propensity scoring and doubly robust estimators from causal inference when applied to this contextual pricing setting.
+When valuation data are available, loss functions for pricing have been proposed by \cite{mohri2014learning}.
+Under this loss function, if the customer is offered a price below their valuation, a sale occurs and the reward accrued is the price prescribed.
+If the customer is offered a price above their valuation, no sale occurs and the reward gained is 0.
+In practice, valuation data is rarely available.
+To adapt this loss function to our pricing setting where valuations are not observed, we apply the theory of corrupted labels \citep{cour2011learning, natarajan2013learning, van2017theory, kallus2019classifying}.
+Under this framework, the outcomes that we would ideally observe (the \textit{clean labels}) are probabilistically transformed, resulting in \textit{corrupted labels} that are actually observed.
+More specifically, in the contextual pricing setting, we consider each observed outcome, i.e., whether a customer purchased at a prescribed price (the \textit{corrupted label}), as a known probabilistic transformation of the customer's valuation (the \textit{clean label}).
+With a reconstruction of the inverse of this probabilistic transformation, we are able to transform the valuation loss function to form a class of \textit{unbiased} loss functions that can be used to assess the performance of a future policy using observational data.
 In more detail, we make the following contributions: